DataDog/dd-trace-js/CONTRIBUTING.md

 ## Be descriptive!

 Sometimes code can be self-documenting, but often it can't.
 That is especially true to someone reviewing code they haven't worked on.
-If you're conscious of writing code in a self-describing way and leave comments anywhere that self-description fails you can go a long way to making even complex code coherent to one not already familiar with that code.
+Be conscious of writing code in a self-describing way and leave comments anywhere that self-description fails.
+This goes a long way towards making even complex code coherent to one not already familiar with it.

 Try to write code in a way the describes the intent when read.
 For example, verbs can be used for function and method names to communicate that they are used to do some specific action.
 In doing so it becomes clear when referenced by name elsewhere that it is a function and what the function is meant to do.
-If a function can not be described a simple verb it's probably too complex or does too many things.
+If a function can not be described with a simple verb it's probably too complex or does too many things.

 ## Avoid large refactors